 Location: Online (video conferencing)

 $30/twice per month

-Refund policy: CMTE Courses: A 75% refund if you cancel one week prior to your course, 50% refund if you cancel within 48 hours prior to your course.
-There are no refunds for cancellations with less than 48 hours’ notice.
-Tempo! reserves the right to cancel a course due to insufficient enrollment or unforeseen circumstances.
-Registrants will be notified by phone and email within 48 hours prior to the course; full refunds will be issued.
+Refund policy: CMTE Opportunities: A 75% refund if you cancel one week prior to your course opportunity, 50% refund if you cancel within 48 hours prior to your course opportunity.
+There are no refunds for cancellations with less than 48 hours' notice.
+Tempo! reserves the right to cancel a course opportunity due to insufficient enrollment or unforeseen circumstances.
+Registrants will be notified by phone and email within 48 hours prior to the course opportunity; full refunds will be issued.